 Did you always know you wanted to be a Montessori educator?

-I went to a holistic preschool that utilized the Reggio Emilia approach, and so I always knew growing up that there were different philosophies within early education.
+I went to a holistic preschool where my teacher implemented the Reggio Emilia approach, and so I always knew growing up that there were different philosophies within early education.
 As an undergraduate pursuing education, I was on my way to teaching in the traditional sense until one day, my teacher pulled me aside and said, “You should observe a Montessori school.”
 I did, and I was blown away.
 I’ve been teaching in Montessori schools since 2003 for children ages 3-6.